Why is this Volkswagen engine the best?

 Top model: Exeo Sport

-The hugely likeable Skoda Octavia became a serious proposition amongst enthusiasts for two reasons: firstly, the inclusion of the 1.8 20V turbo in its line-up, but mostly because of the brilliant VRS performance model powered by the 180PS engine.
+The hugely likeable first-generation Skoda Octavia became a serious proposition among enthusiasts for two reasons: first, the inclusion of the 1.8 20V turbo in its line-up, but mostly because of the brilliant VRS performance model powered by the 180PS engine.

 Added sporting pedigree came via a WRC campaign, but the secret gem in the line-up is actually the lower-spec Octavia 4x4 which is a highly tuneable Audi quattro wolf in sheep's clothing and probably our favourite car here.